-Microsoft In Talks To Buy Teen Fave TikTok As Trump Ramps Up Pressure
+Trump Says He'll Ban TikTok From U.S. As Soon As Saturday

 TikTok has also come under increasing scrutiny in Washington because it is owned by ByteDance, a Chinese company worth $100 billion.

-The talks come just as the Trump administration is considering action against TikTok, including an executive action banning TikTok.

-"We may be banning TikTok," Trump told reporters earlier on Friday, before taking off to Florida.
+Before his announcement, Trump floated the idea of banning the app on his way to Florida.
+"We may be banning TikTok," Trump told reporters earlier on Friday.
 "We'll see what happens."

+"TikTok US user data is stored in the US, with strict controls on employee access," a TikTok spokesperson said, responding to Trump's announcement.
+"We are committed to protecting our user's privacy and safety as we continue to work to bring joy to families and meaningful careers to those who create on our platform."

+The spokesperson added that the company has hired nearly 1,000 people for the U.S. team.

-The Trump administration and some Democrats in Congress have been raising alarms over the possibility of the Chinese government compelling TikTok to turn over personal data of millions of Americans.
+The Trump administration and some Democrats in Congress have been raising alarms about the possibility of the Chinese government compelling TikTok to turn over personal data of millions of Americans.
 While there is no hard evidence that such data collection is occurring, Trump officials see the threat TikTok poses as real and for weeks now have been considering ways to ban TikTok or force it to sever ties with ByteDance.

-For its part, TikTok says it has never turned over any data to the Chinese Community Party, nor have Chinese officials ever asked for the data.
+TikTok says it has never turned over any data to the Chinese Community Party, nor have Chinese officials ever asked for the data.

 TikTok publicly discloses the data it collects on users, including what messages are exchanged, what videos are watched on the app, online browsing history and access to the contacts on a user's phone.
 Technology experts say that level of data collection is in line with other smartphone apps.

-The person familiar with the acquisition talks pointed to the popular gay dating app Grindr as a possible model for TikTok.
+The person familiar with the acquisition talks pointed to the popular dating app Grindr as a possible model for TikTok.

 Earlier this year, U.S. officials approved the sale of Grindr to a group of American investors.
 The agreement was approved by the Committee on Foreign Investment in the United States, the same panel now examining TikTok.

-In particular, the committee is now reviewing ByteDance's purchase of Musical.ly, a video-sharing service that become popular in the U.S. but was then relaunched as TikTok and became the first Chinese-based app to become a huge global hit.
+In particular, the committee is now reviewing ByteDance's purchase of Musical.ly, a video-sharing service that became popular in the U.S. but was then relaunched as TikTok and became the first Chinese-based app to become a global hit.

 This deal would address the fears over Chinese ownership — worries the company has forcefully battled against.